laravel/docs/passport.md

 Sometimes, your users may want to issue access tokens to themselves without going through the typical authorization code redirect flow.
 Allowing users to issue tokens to themselves via your application's UI can be useful for allowing users to experiment with your API or may serve as a simpler approach to issuing access tokens in general.

-> {tip} If your application's primary API token needs are personal access tokens, consider using [Laravel Sanctum](/docs/{{version}}/sanctum), Laravel's dedicated first-party library for issuing API access tokens.
+> {tip} If your application is primarily using Passport to issue personal access tokens, consider using [Laravel Sanctum](/docs/{{version}}/sanctum), Laravel's light-weight first-party library for issuing API access tokens.

 <a name="creating-a-personal-access-client"></a>
 ### Creating A Personal Access Client